Every student has gifts. Given time and support, all students can learn deeply and accomplish amazing things.

 Neither California nor the federal government sets aside money to educate gifted students.

-California administers standardized tests to most students annually, but these tests are not particularly helpful in identifying gifted children.
+Although California administers standardized tests to most students annually, these tests don't identify gifted children.
 These tests evaluate students' knowledge of grade-level curriculum, not their aptitude for general reasoning.

 Psychologists use a variety of assessments to estimate different forms of intelligence, including "general" intelligence ("G").
 The most widely used test for this purpose is the Wechsler assessment, which yields a statistic known as an Intelligence Quotient (IQ).
 By design, the average average IQ score is 100.
 Higher scores reflect above-average general intelligence.
 The Wechsler assessments have been around for a long time, and are far from the only ones available.
 For example, some California schools and districts use group-administered tests such as CogAT, an assessment from Houghton Mifflin Harcourt.